 - He realised it would be pointless to try to spend all his money on himself

 Its not just Bill Gates.
-Other billionaire benefactors like Peter Diamandis, Elon Musk and even that king of self-publicity Richard Branson have a strange compulsion to help the world once they’ve bought their own islands with volcano HQs and then asked themselves: now what?
+Other billionaire benefactors like Peter Diamandis, Elon Musk and even that master of self-publicity Richard Branson have a strange compulsion to help the world once they’ve bought their own islands with volcano HQs and then asked themselves: now what?

 Now, The Escape Artist is not a tech billionaire, nor a globally renowned cartoonist.
 But the good news is that you don’t have to be super rich to help others.
 These principles also work on a small scale.
 And it’s not just about money, it’s your wellbeing and mental state as well.
 So if you are well rested, eating well and optimistic, you will be more capable of helping the people around you.